sidedoc/automatic-takeoffs/README.md

 To build the docker image simply run `docker build -t automatic-takeoffs . ` Running `docker run -p 5001:5001 automatic-takeoffs` will startup a container with the app available at `http://localhost:5001/`

-If the developing the app further using the docker method run `npm run build` before building the new docker image.
+If developing the app further using the docker method run `npm run build` before building the new docker image.
 This builds the react frontend and reduces the bundle size.